The Hawaii H.O.M.E. Project

 - University of Hawaii resident physicians

-- University of Hawaii and community attending physicians
+- University of Hawaii faculty and community attending physicians